Top 10 Things to Do in Kennebunkport Maine: A Complete Travel Guide

 8. Seashore Trolley Museum

-When you walk through the museum, you get to see trolleys from different parts of the world.
+Walking through the museum, you get to see trolleys from different parts of the world.
 Some are over a hundred years old.
 The best part is that you can ride one.
 The museum offers a short trolley ride through a scenic wooded area.
 It feels like traveling back to a time when streetcars were the main way to get around.

 9. Historic Nott House Tour